-2. LITERATURE OVERVIEW
+2 LITERATURE OVERVIEW

-The macroeconomic determinants of NPLs, or the quality of bank assets in general, have been generating a substantial amount of interest following the outburst of the financial crisis in the autumn of 2008.
+The macroeconomic determinants of NPLs, or the quality of bank assets in general, have generated a substantial amount of interest since the outbreak of the financial crisis in the autumn of 2008.

 There is a rich theoretical literature on the subject of the interactions between the financial system and the wider economy.
-The most prominent examples are Bernanke and Gertler (1989) and Bernanke, Gertler and Gilchrist (1998) who developed the concept of the "financial accelerator", arguing that credit markets are procyclical and that the information asymmetries between lenders and borrowers as well as balance sheet effect work to amplify and propagate credit market shocks to the economy.
+The most prominent examples are Bernanke and Gertler (1989) and Bernanke, Gertler and Gilchrist (1998) who developed ped the concept of the "financial accelerator", arguing that credit markets are procyclical and that information asymmetries between lenders and borrowers as well as the balance sheet effect work to amplify and propagate credit market shocks to the economy.
 The Kiyotaki and Moore (1997) model showed how relatively small shocks might suffice to explain business cycle fluctuations, if credit markets are imperfect.

-2.1.
-EMPIRICAL STUDIES - SINGLE ECONOMY ANALYSES
+2.1 EMPIRICAL STUDIES: SINGLE ECONOMY ANALYSES